aletato/LiveScoreTracker-V3/README.md

 - **Flexible Match Filtering**: Track specific matches by team name, league, or match ID
 - **Real-time Notifications**: Get alerts when scores change
 - **Configurable Thresholds**: Set how many points need to be scored before receiving a notification
+- **Timezone Conversion**: Automatically converts API times to your local timezone
 - **Resilient Error Handling**: Built-in retry logic for API failures
 - **Match Statistics**: View summaries of tracked matches and their scores
 - **Desktop Notifications**: Receive desktop notifications (platform-specific)

 ## Project Structure

-The project is organized into three main files, each with a specific responsibility:
+The project is organized into four main files, each with a specific responsibility:

 - **main.py**: The entry point of the application that handles configuration, setup, and the main execution flow.
 - **tracking.py**: Contains all the tracking-related functionality: